 Recent and/or Significant Publications

-- Naylor DE.
-Treating acute seizures with benzodiazepines: Does seizure duration matter?
-Epileptic Disorders Consensus Meeting- Acute Prolonged Seizure: Identification and Treatment Strategies.
+Naylor DE.
+Prolonged Epileptic Seizures: identification and treatment.
+Treating acute seizures with benzodiazepines: does seizure duration matter?
 Epileptic Disorders.
 2014; 16 Suppl 1:69-83.

-- Naylor DE, Liu H, Niquet J and Wasterlain CG.
-Cell surface accumulation of NMDA receptors with increases in NMDA postsynaptic excitatory currents during status epilepticus.
+Naylor DE, Liu H, Niquet J and Wasterlain CG.
+Rapid surface accumulation of NMDA receptors increases glutamatergic excitation during status epilepticus.
 Neurobiology of Disease.
 2013; 54:225-38.

 Wasterlain CG, Naylor DE, Liu H, Niquet J, Baldwin R. Trafficking of NMDA receptors during status epilepticus.
 Epilepsia.
 2013; 54 Suppl 6:78-80.

 Naylor DE.
 Glutamate and GABA in the balance: convergent pathways sustain seizures during status epilepticus.
 Epilepsia.
 2010; 51 Suppl 3:106-109.